folio-org/okapi/doc/guide.md

 END
 ```

-For the purposes of this example, we specify that the `auth` module requires
+For the purposes of this example, we specify that the `test-auth` module requires
 the `test-basic` module to be available, and at least version 2.2.1.
 You can
 try to see what happens if you require different versions, like 1.9.9,
 2.1.1, or 2.3.9.